OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/02-Testing_for_Stored_Cross_Site_Scripting.md

 ### Blind Cross-site Scripting

-Blind Cross-site Scripting is a form of persistent XSS.
-It generally occurs when the attacker’s payload saved on the server and reflected back to the victim from the backend application.
-For example in feedback forms, an attacker can submit the malicious payload using the form, and once the backend user/admin of the application will open the attacker’s submitted form via the backend application, the attacker’s payload will get executed.
-Blind Cross-site Scripting is hard to confirm in the real-world scenario but one of the best tools for this is XSS Hunter.
+Blind Cross-site Scripting is a form of stored XSS.
+It generally occurs when the attacker’s payload is saved on the server/infrstructure and later reflected back to the victim from the backend application.
+For example in feedback forms, an attacker can submit the malicious payload using the form, and once the backend user/admin of the application views the attacker’s submission via the backend application, the attacker’s payload will get executed.
+Blind Cross-site Scripting is hard to confirm in the real-world scenario but one of the best tools for this is [XSS Hunter](https://xsshunter.com/).

+> Note: Testers should carefully consider the privacy implications of using public or third party services while performing security tests.
+(See #tools.)

 ### Gray-Box Testing